multimediaeval/multimediaeval.github.io/_editions/2023/tasks/template.md

 <!-- # and so on-->

 #### Task Schedule
-* July-October 2023: Data releas
+* July-October 2023: Data release
 <!-- * XX XXX 2023: Data release <!-- # Replace XX with your date.
 We suggest setting the date in July-October.
 13 October is absolute very last possible date by which you should release data.
 You can release earlier, or plan a two-stage release.-->
 * End November 2023: Runs due and results returned.
 Exact dates to be announced.
  <!--* XX November 2023: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned.-->